Ally511/GPT/README.md

 ![img.png](unix_tokenization/unix_command4.png)

 From this, we can identify two problems.
-First, as we can see for the token "I", we still have a mixture of uppercase and lowercase letters, while we aim to have a case-insensitive tokenization.
+First, as we can see for the token "I", we still have a mixture of uppercase and lowercase letters, although we aim to have a case-insensitive tokenization.
 This is easily fixed by adjusting the pipeline to merge upper- and lowercase letters.
 ````bash
 tr 'A-Z' 'a-z' < clean_shakespeare.txt | tr -sc 'A-Za-z' '\n' | sort | uniq -c | sort -nr | head